RMHSProgrammingClub/Gravity-Jumper/README.md

  - Curly brackets on the same line.
  - If (boolean) only.
 No if (boolean == true).
  - Must contain javadocs and comments.
+ - Clean math with spaces between operations and parenthesis to avoid confusion.